 ANYAB (FANGS) is an oddity worth rediscovering!
-An Egyptian take on THE ROCKY HORROR PICTURE SHOW, this eye-popping musical madness manages to cram horror, science fiction and even social commentary into its running time while charming with its outrageous costumes and action.
+An Egyptian take on THE ROCKY HORROR PICTURE SHOW, this eye-popping musical of madness manages to cram horror, science fiction and even social commentary together while charming with its outrageous costumes and action.

-Everyone, by now, knows the story: the lovers whose car breaks down, the gloomy mansion and the weird convention occurring within the mansion.
-ANYAB takes this basic framework but goes full tilt mad in its adaptation by throwing in every reference to vampire lore filtered through an Egyptian sensibility.
+Everyone knows the story: the lovers whose car breaks down, the gloomy mansion and the weird convention occurring within.
+ANYAB takes this basic framework but goes full-tilt mad in its adaptation by throwing in every reference to vampire lore filtered through an Egyptian sensibility.
 There's simply nothing like it.
+(Evrim Ersoy)